sendgrid/sendgrid-java/README.md

 import com.github.sendgrid.SendGrid;
 ```

+Also include these REQUIRED dependencies in your project:

-You will also need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).
+You need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).
+You need to include the [json library from chargebee](http://maven-repository.com/artifact/org.json/org.json/chargebee-1.0)

 ### via Maven

 I'd like to get this on Maven.
-Please [create an issue](https://github.com/sendgrid/sendgrid-java/issues/new) if you'd like to see it on Maven as well.
+Please [+1 your support](https://github.com/sendgrid/sendgrid-java/issues/6) if you'd like to see it on Maven as well.

 ## Usage